Manchester School of Samba - Since March 1995

 The dance class runs as part of the same class as the drumming, and forms an integral part of every rehearsal each week Wednesday at Sacred Trinity Church (see the box above for walking directions).

-When you come along to the main rehearsals just off Deansgate at Sacred Trinity Church on Wednesdays (7.00 - 9.30p.m.), Danny (in the centre in the picture below) will soon have you up to speed.
+When you come along to one of the main rehearsals just off Deansgate at Sacred Trinity Church on Wednesdays (7.00 - 9.30p.m.), Danny (in the centre in the picture below) will soon have you up to speed.

 Experienced Members please make a special effort to attend the first Wednesday of the month so we can introduce new pieces and and tighten up our material.